-If an Athlete or other Person establishes in an individual case where Article 10.6.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 10.7, the otherwise applicable period of ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of ineligibility may not be less than one-half of the period of ineligibility otherwise applicable.
-If the otherwise applicable period of ineligibility to a due due the duced period under this Article may be no less than eight (8) years.81
+If an Athlete or other Person establishes in an individual case where Article 10.6.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 10.7, the otherwise applicable period of Ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
+If the otherwise applicable period of Ineligibility is iteriume, the reduced period under this Article may be no less than each (18) ens.84

-50 [Comment to Article 10.6 1.2: In order to receive the benefit of this Article, the Athlete or other Parson must stabilish not only that the detected Probibids Substance came from a Contaminated Product, but must also separately establish No Significant Faul or Negligence.
+50 [Comment to Article 10.6 1.2: In order to receive the benefit of this Article, the Athlete or other Parson must stabilish not only that the detected Probibids Substance came from a Contaminated Product, but must also separately establish No Significant Fault or Negligence.
 It should be further noted that Athletes are on notice that they take nutritional supplements at their own risk.
 The sanction reduction based on No Significant Fault or Negligence has ravely been applied in Contaminated Product, cases unless the Athlete has exercised a high level of caution before taking the Contaminated Product, cases unless the Athlete has exercised a high level of caution before taking the Contaminated Product.
-In assessibility in the Athlete actually Used the Contaminated Product, whether the Athlete had declared the product which was subsequently determined to be contaminated on the Doping Control form.
+In assessing whether the Athlete actually Used the Contaminated Product, whether the Athlete had declared the product which was subsequently determined to be contaminated on the Doping Control form.